stoned-ape/iphone_image_editor/README.md

 This iOS app takes a live camera feed and performs an operation on each pixel in the image.
 The camera runs a 60 frames per second which requires extremely fast per-pixel operations for real-time editing.
-The editing is done on the GPU using Metal computer shaders.
+The editing is done on the GPU using Metal compute shaders.

 This app isnt intended for photo editing.
 It operates on a live camera feed but doesnt save the results.

 ## Examples